DefinetlyNotAI/Test_generator/ReadMe.md

 This usually should be static and human-controlled

-Each item must be separated by a comma, this produces a set, each set is seperated by a new line, An example of a `.csv` file;
+Each item must be separated by a comma, this produces a set, each set is separated by a new line, An example of a `.csv` file;

 ```csv